zenvent/zenvent/_posts/2018-08-11-hackintosh.md

 Created a custom case for my hackintosh, it resembles a minified iMac G5.
 I have uploaded the parts to [Thingiverse](https://www.thingiverse.com/) in case you'd like to make one of your own.
+The case is easy to print on a 300x300 printer, flat parts can be printed or laser cut to save time.
+Everything slides together smoothly, bondo and primer were used to smooth the printed parts.

 ## Mac Build
 * [Intel Core i7 6700K](https://www.amazon.com/Intel-Unlocked-Skylake-Processor-BX80662I76700K/dp/B012M8LXQW/ref=sr_1_1?s=electronics&ie=UTF8&qid=1534008540&sr=1-1&keywords=i7+6700k)